R2Northstar/NorthstarDocs/docs/Modding/plugins/index.md

 If a plugin does not expose every Interface the Launcher requires, it is unloaded immediately.

-## Development

-To debug a plugin it's recommended to compile Northstar itself or download the debug data from the [Release Page](https://github.com/R2Northstar/NorthstarLauncher/releases).

-When developing a plugin it's usually easier to output the binary directly in the `<profile>/plugins/` directory, the `packages/` directory is usually only used for complete packaged mods downloaded from Thunderstore.

 ### Valid plugins

 Every plugin must fulfill these criteria to be considered valid by Northstar.